Execution Process

 This page describes how engineering work is executed once an engagement is approved.
-Security, IP, and commercial terms are governed separately.
+From intake to delivery, every step is designed for speed, transparency, and client control.

 Single intake and alignment step